Categoricity and multidimensional diagrams: Building primes

 In this section, we show that prime models over independent systems can be built, provided that we have the $n$-dimensional extension and uniqueness properties.
 This is the \emph{prime extension theorem}, Theorem \ref{prime-ext-thm}.
+Recall that a model is prime over a base if it is ``minimal'' over that base in some sense (see Definition \ref{prime-def}).
+It is well known that prime models are important to categoricity proof.
+The intuition is that they allow us to describe a model as being built ``point by point'', analogous to how a vector space is spanned by a basis.

 To build primes, we need the following technical concept, which says that a system can in a sense only be extended in an independent way.
 This is similar to the definition of a \emph{reduced tower} \cite[3.1.11]{shvi635}.
 The differences are that we work with systems and are slightly more local (we work inside a given system).